poorvi-1310/Prasunet_DS_05/README.md

 This Tableau dashboard provides a comprehensive analysis of road accident data.
 It visualizes key trends and patterns to offer insights into road safety.
 Insights:

-1.Identify trends over time and seasonal patterns.
+Identify trends over time and seasonal patterns.

-2.Understand the distribution of accident severities.
+Understand the distribution of accident severities.

-3.Locate geographical hotspots for targeted interventions.
+Locate geographical hotspots for targeted interventions.

 Interactive Filters: Filters for year, severity, type, and location to customize the view.
 It also helps to compare the data of the current year and previous year.